wannerdev/sandstreuen/README.md

 ## Sandstreuen

-A mobile AR isosurface manipulation prototype by handtracking using Manomotion CE handtracking.
+A mobile AR isosurface manipulation prototype by handtracking using <a href="https://www.manomotion.com/mobile-ar"> Manomotion CE </a> handtracking.
+The goal was to simulate spreading sand in some way.

 The Voxel algorithm is based on Dual contouring generally it is a implementation of <a href="http://www.boristhebrave.com/2018/04/15/dual-contouring-tutorial/"> Boris tutorial</a> with some modifications.

-Built with Unity 2021.1.14f1
+The performance is bad, it is not efficient since unitys job system wasn't used.
+The Project was built with Unity 2021.1.14f1 It was tested on a oneplus 5.

+There are 2 settings that can be changed by gestures the material and the edit mode, they can be seen in the images in small white text.
+#### Materials (They influence the angle of the cone):
+sanddry, sandwetstart, sandwetend, sandwet

+#### Edit modes:
+cone, single, remove, grow

+The camera view is changed by the direction the hand moves towards but this can be annoying thats why there is the button which toggles this feature.
+With the controllers the camera can be controlled more easily.

 ### Change Material by fist gesture
 <img src="https://github.com/wannerdev/sandstreuen/blob/main/img/Screenshot_20211112-053008.jpg?raw=true" width="256" height="256" />